- UCAS Code: GN23

-It'll develop knowledge and skills introduced in years 1-3 in operations, statistics and modelling classes by integrating and extending them within the context of risk assessment.
+It'll develop knowledge and skills introduced in years 1-3 in operations, statistics and modelling modules by integrating and extending them within the context of risk assessment.

-This class builds upon students understanding of information systems.
+This module builds upon your understanding of information systems.
 It'll provide you with the opportunity to develop analytical approaches for mining data using commercial software that'll be intellectually challenging and useful.

-This class focuses on the methods used for mining data, complementing the other Honours classes that provide business context and processes.
+This module focuses on the methods used for mining data, complementing the other Honours modules that provide business context and processes.

-This class investigates the application of sophisticated business technology systems to the management and, more particularly, integration of business processes.
+This module investigates the application of sophisticated business technology systems to the management and, more particularly, integration of business processes.

-An important aspect of this class is the experiential learning element, where you'll work in teams on management science projects, directly for external clients.
+An important aspect of this module is the experiential learning element, where you'll work in teams on management science projects, directly for external clients.

 The clients will introduce their problems, provide information during the project, and listen to your recommended solutions.
 These client projects will be chosen to highlight the differing nature of individual practice, allowing comparisons between qualitative and quantitative projects to be explored.